- Chassis no. 800495

 Delahaye 135MS Chassis No. 800495 was one of seven built with an example of the flamboyant and artistic Figoni et Falaschi Narval Cabriolet and was selected to be shown at the 1947 Salon de L’Automobile de Paris.
 Its first owner was the legendary French singer-songwriter Charles Trenet (1913-2001).
 The 135MS chassis has a 116-inch wheelbase and uses independent front suspension and a live rear axle with parallel semi-elliptic springs.
 Its cable-operated Bendix brakes and the 17-inch Rudge center-lock wire-spoke wheels with black sidewall tires were standard.
 The engine is a 3.6L inline 6-cylinder with overhead valves and three French Solex downdraft carburetors producing 125 HP.
 Power is connected to the rear axle by a unique Cotal 4-speed transmission with a preselector shift mechanism at the steering column.
 The construction and operation of the shifter is similar to that of the 1936-37 Cord 810-812.
 The 135MS is easily capable of 100 MPH speed.

-The Giuseppe Figoni-designed body is finished in light blue and features unique, chrome, curved side accents on each side of the hood.
+The Giuseppe Figoni-designed body features unique, chrome, curved side accents on each side of the hood.
 The chrome-plated front and rear bumpers are designed with artistically curved tubular bars.
-Full skirts envelope the front and rear wheel openings, creating a smooth aerodynamic styling cue.
-A dark blue convertible top finishes off the exterior appearance theme.
+Full skirts envelope the front and rear wheel openings, creating a smooth aerodynamic styling cue, while its convertible top finishes off the exterior appearance theme.

-The interior trim of 800495 is finished in blue leather with individual pleated seats accented on the floor with blue Wilton carpet.
-The rear-hinged doors are trimmed in medium blue leather.
-The instrument panel is equipped with two large round gauges on either side of the center, including a tachometer, and a row of small rectangular gauges to the right.
+The interior trim of 800495 is finished with individual pleated seats accented on the floor, with the rear-hinged doors trimmed in leather.
+The instrument panel is equipped with two large round gauges on either side of the center, including a tachometer and a row of small rectangular gauges to the right.
 A dash-mounted clock was included with the instrumentation.
-The right-hand drive steering wheel is made of a clear, hard plastic with distinctive finger grooves around its perimeter and three chrome-plated banjo-type spokes.
-A special Charles Trenet La Carriere Antiles plaque is mounted on the dash.
+The right-hand drive steering wheel is made of a hard plastic with distinctive finger grooves around its perimeter and three chrome-plated banjo-type spokes.
+A special Charles Trenet La Carriere Antiles plaque mounted on the dash rounds out this 1947 Delahaye 135 MS, a highly desirable car with Parisian coachwork and celebrity provenance.